-Chelan PUD has a responsibility to ensure that development activities that occur within the Project Boundary are consistent with FERC License requirements, purposes, and operations (Project Uses).
-As provided by Use and Occupancy Article 410, Chelan PUD may allow proposed uses that it deems appropriate and permissible if the proposed use is consistent with the Project's purposes and scenic, recreational, and environmental values.
-Chelan PUD must also ensure that its shoreline use review and approval is consistent with other, resource-specific management plans for the Project.
-Proposed uses that are outside the scope of Use and Occupancy Article 410 may require review and approval from FERC (refer to Use and Occupancy Article 410 in Appendix B).
+Chelan PUD has a responsibility to ensure that development activities that occur within the Project Boundary are consistent with Project License requirements, purposes, and operations (Project Uses).
+As provided by Land Use Article 410, Chelan PUD may allow proposed uses that it deems appropriate and permissible as long as the proposed use is consistent with the Project's purposes and scenic, recreational, and environmental values.
+Chelan PUD must also ensure that its land use review and approval is consistent with other, resource specific management plans for the Project.
+Proposed uses that are outside the scope of Land Use Article 410 may require review and approval from FERC (refer to Land Use Article 410 in Appendix B).